jackarino/jackarino/README.md

 - I am an aerospace engineer passionate about applying analytical skills to AI-driven automation.
 My background in complex systems fuels my drive to build tools that streamline workflows.

 *🛠️ **Technologies I Use***
-- Python, C#, Azure, SQL Server, OpenAI, NumPy, Pandas, TensorFlow
+- Python, C#, Excel, Azure, SQL Server, OpenAI, NumPy, Pandas, TensorFlow, Docker, Telegram

 *🏆 **Key Achievements***
 - Built a Telegram bot with Python and OpenAI for document management.